Jun 16, 2020 Paul Sullivan

 About LinkedIn

 LinkedIn is the world’s number one B2B social networking platform.
-B2B marketers use LinkedIn as there are over 500 million potential decision-makers in their target audiences.
+B2B marketers use LinkedIn as their target audience and have over 500 million potential decision-makers.
 By combining LinkedIn ads with content posted in your LinkedIn feed, you will certainly create an opportunity to do business.

 Seasoned LinkedIn users understand that a well-optimised profile is a key asset to driving traffic and website visitors as part of a broader marketing strategy.
-As such, I am going to share my top ten tips for using LinkedIn for business.
+As such, I will share my top ten tips for using LinkedIn for business.

 LinkedIn marketing tips

-Your personal profile, the key to showing your LinkedIn prospects and connections who you are and what you do.
+Your personal profile is the key to showing your LinkedIn prospects and connections who you are and what you do.
 However, do not make the mistake that most people do.
 Do not post your CV - unless you are looking for a new role.
-Your contacts are looking for how you help, not what you do and there is a distinct difference.
+Your contacts are looking for how you help, not what you do, and there is a distinct difference.

-We covered this in a great recent post, how to create a top LinkedIn profile.
+We covered this in an excellent recent post on how to create a top LinkedIn profile.

 A LinkedIn company profile is a sure-fire way to let your prospects know how good your products or services are.
 But only if it’s well constructed.
 The LinkedIn company page is a key asset in your LinkedIn strategy as it is a place where your marketing team can share content.

-This content should demonstrate your ability to solve problems that your customers or personas might be facing.
+This content should demonstrate your ability to solve problems your customers or personas might face.

-For a deeper understanding of Linkedin company pages check out this post we wrote recently, Effective LinkedIn company pages.
+For a deeper understanding of LinkedIn company pages, check out our post we wrote recently, on effective LinkedIn company pages.

 3 Opt for premium Linkedin: LinkedIn Sales Navigator

-We advocate opting for a premium Linkedin account, especially sales reps as they need a better handle on their working prospects.
-Sales navigator gives you the ability to save leads in lists, save your searches for your ideal buyer persona and keep up with their updates.
-This allows you to jump in and seem attentive to their every post and update.
+We advocate opting for a premium LinkedIn account, especially for sales reps, as they need a better handle on their working prospects.
+Sales navigator allows you to save leads in lists, save your searches for your ideal buyer persona and keep up with their updates.
+This lets you jump in and seem attentive to their posts and updates.

-Savvy b2b sales reps understand the value of buyer personas but they are often woefully under-informed.
-With over 500 million users available to you on the platform, now is the time for highly-defined personas, not broad high-level demographics in target companies.
+Savvy B2B sales reps understand the value of buyer personas, but they are often woefully under-informed.
+With over 500 million users on the platform, now is the time for highly defined personas, not broad, high-level demographics in target companies.

 5 Write and publish persona-driven content

 As mentioned in our previous point, buyer personas are intrinsic to the success of your marketing and sales results.
-By understanding the problems your product or service solves for key decision-makers, you can craft a content marketing strategy.
+You can craft a content marketing strategy by understanding the problems your product or service solves for key decision-makers.

 Remember, even though people expect to do business on LinkedIn, they don’t want to be interrupted or sold to.
 They want to see other business professionals who can demonstrate the ability to problem-solve.
 Your written and video content should demonstrate how you solve their problems.
 By doing this, you can utilise this content to introduce yourself to prospective customers.

-Quite often as you start to build relationships with prospects on LinkedIn, they will ask you for things like case studies, company decks, ebooks.
-You must have prepared for these things when asked or the situation arises.
+Quite often, as you build relationships with prospects on LinkedIn, they will ask you for things like case studies, company decks, and ebooks.
+You must have prepared for these things, or the situation arises.

-Be prepared to go beyond the norm though.
+Be prepared to go beyond the norm, though.
 USE VIDEO wherever possible.
-Even if you are outreaching you should use video to connect.
+Even if you are reaching out, you should use video to connect.
 You have to be memorable and stand out from the crowd.

 Try tools like Drift or Vidyard to get going.